jiy016/Recipe-Rating-Analysis-Prediction/README.md

 | *'season  '* | The season of the submittion time |

-This is the dataframe after the data cleaning:
+This is the dataframe after the data cleaning.
+It contains a row for each recipe:

 |    | name                                 |     id |   minutes |   contributor_id | submitted   | tags                              |   n_steps | steps                             | description                       | ingredients                       |   n_ingredients |   average_ratings |   num_reviews | reviews                           |   calories |   total fat |   sugar |   sodium |   protein |   saturated fat |   carbohydrates | season   |
 |---:|:-------------------------------------|-------:|----------:|-----------------:|:------------|:----------------------------------|----------:|:----------------------------------|:----------------------------------|:----------------------------------|----------------:|------------------:|--------------:|:----------------------------------|-----------:|------------:|--------:|---------:|----------:|----------------:|----------------:|:---------|